Stockholm (3 July 2019) – Everything we buy has a price. None so more than in the form of wate...

 How to credit

-The video material on the SIWI Media Hub is offered free of charge and without restriction, for non-commercial, editorial use by journalists and bloggers.
-Please credit the Stockholm International Water Institute (SIWI).
+Vimeo is offered free of charge and without restriction, for non-commercial, editorial use.
+Here you can download video material from the Week.
+Credit the Stockholm International Water Institute (SIWI).

 The video material on our Youtube channel is easily embedded and shared.
 We recommend using this platform for social media sharing and posting.